wiiitek/its/README.md

 1. With `MockMvc` - compare also [Guide to Testing Spring Boot Applications With MockMvc]
 2. With `WebTestClient` - see [Spring framework docs for WebTestClient]

-There is also a `@MockBean` service for service used by the tested controller.
+Usually we use it with `@MockBean` for services used by the tested controller.

+We can use `MockMvc` without `@WebMvcTest` annotation (compare with [Setup Choices](https://docs.spring.io/spring-framework/reference/testing/spring-mvc-test-framework/server-setup-options.html) documentation page).

 Examples are provided in: